JapaneseJLPT

 If you eat, you'll feel better.

-If you study, you will pass the exam.
+If you study, the test will be fine.

 27